blind-coder/rsstootalizer/README.md

 ```

 Finally, copy the file ``rsstootalizer.conf.example.json`` to ``rsstootalizer.conf.json`` and adapt to your setup and run ``./update_db.pl`` to create your tables.
+When that is working, make sure to regularly call ``cronjob.pl`` to actually pull and process the feeds.

 Now you can log in to your very own instance of RSSTootalizer!

 ## Usage